bruhtus/bruhtus.github.io/content/about.md

 > done, of everything done to me.

 I like doing some experiment, trying things out, and analyze the results.
-I'm interested in technology and automation, basically I like to automate things.
+I'm interested in shell scripting, tinkering with software (such as vim), eink device, mechanical keyboard, and photography.

-Other than tech, I'm also interested in photography and sexology.
+I'm not the type of person who can do something if I try, I'm the type of person who tries until I can do something.

-Well that's all,
+Well, that's all.
-I'm still figuring out what it means to live the life of a human being so I can't really explain much.
+I still have no idea what it means to live the life of a human being, so I can't really explain much.

 > Did I ever know myself at all?
 I'm not sure.